4Ps of Confidence (4/): Power

 There are common rules that can help you do that if you observe them.

-3. Communicate clearly and take into account your interests and the interests of others to reach a win-win scenario.
+3. Communicate clearly and consider the interests of both yourself and others to achieve a mutually beneficial outcome.

 4. Be honest in a diplomatic way.